Skip to content

 Self Rule

 A global sensibility balances free will and self rule.
-When personal responsibility governs Individual sovereignty, our conscience and reason inspire creative freedom.
+When personal responsibility governs Individual sovereignty, our conscience and reason inspire creative freedom and wisdom.

 Personal